 MARK DEREK

-COUNTRY MUSIC HISTORIAN / SINGER
+COUNTRY MUSIC HISTORIAN

 Born in Hammersmith and raised in nearby Ealing, west London, Mark Derek is a Country Music Historian who specialises in the Traditional & Neo-traditional styles.